galaxy4public/hkmcavn-tools/xcrypt/README.md

 tests are performed on using firmware related to 2022 KIA Sportage GT-Line as it was distributed in Australia.

+The encrypted files are using AES128-CBC with a non-standard approach for encrypting last incomplete 16 bytes blocks.
+The files have also 16KB metadata structure attached to them.
+The [metadata format structure](https://github.com/galaxy4public/hkmcavn-tools/wiki/Metadata-format) is documented in the Wiki.

 Usage
 ---